Leisure Activities in and around Leis

 Winter walking routes take visitors along the Rheindamm in the valley, and from Vals to Leis and Gadastatt.
 The wonderful panoramic path from Gadastatt via Frunt to Zevreila is also a classic walk in winter.
 There are clearly marked, carefully maintained routes for snowshoe expeditions and it is even possible to sledge down all the way from Zevreila to Vals.

-In Vals there are two sports shops, where visitors can buy or hire any equipment they need.
+In Vals there is a sports shops, where visitors can buy or hire any equipment they need.
 For more information on winter sports in the area, see www.vals.ch.

 In the landscape around Vals, with its side valleys and countless Alpine meadows, visitors can enjoy a wide variety of Alpine walks.
 Leis is a good starting point for many of these routes.
 If you would prefer to walk with someone who knows the area, there is a mountain guide in Vals.
 For more information on other sporting activities in the region, such as canoeing and climbing, see www.vals.ch.